Canadian wrestler Kenny Omega is regarded as one of the greatest wrestlers of all time, and is one of the best wrestlers to never make it in the WWE.

 He has long regarded as one of the best ever to not wrestle in the WWE.
-However, some information has come out that has lead people to question if Kenny Omega was ever in WWE.
+However, that is not strictly true, depending on your definition of “wrestling in the WWE” is.

 Was Kenny Omega In WWE?